JamesRandall/FunctionMonkey/docfx/guides/cosmos/changeFeed.md

 And that's it!
 If you run this project against an appropriate Cosmos database and make changes to the documents you will find they are sent to the appropriate Cosmos handler.

+Note that it is possible to omit the connection setting name - see [default connection settings](/crosscutting/connectionStrings.md) for more details.

 ## Using Documents Directly

 Rather than constructing commands from the Cosmos Documents, Function Monkey also supports dealing with the Document class directly via the _ICosmosDbDocumentCommand_ and the _ICosmosDbDocumentBatchCommand_ interfaces that can be found in the _FunctionMonkey.Commanding.Cosmos.Abstractions_ NuGet package.